jrnold/acw_onset_markets/doc/notes/acts.rst

 `Bayley, p.
 79 <http://books.google.com/books?id=Ce4JAAAAIAAJ&pg=PA79>`__

-- Act of Feb 25, 1862 (12 Stat 345) allos issue of temporary loans on deposit for not less than 30 days in sums not less than 100 dollar, paying 5 percent per annum.
+- Act of Feb 25, 1862 (12 Stat 345) allows issue of temporary loans on deposit for not less than 30 days in sums not less than 100 dollar, paying 5 percent per annum.
 May be withdrawn after 10 days.
 Authorizes 25 mn.
 - Act of March 17, 1862 (12 Stat 370) increases the authorization to 50 mn.
 - Act of June 11, 1862 (12 Stat 532) increases the authorizeation to 100 mn.
 50 mn of the legal tenders authorized by the act reserved for that purpose.
 - Act of June 30, 1864 (13 Stat 219) authorizes a further increase to 150 mn, and increases the interest to 6 percent.